Karthik7TR/Karthik_poc/dojo/05-second-deploy.md

 1. Navigate back to the Pipeline to see it travel through the stages again.
 1. You will get a email notifying you that testing has started.
 Unless you've modified the tested code, the tests should succeed and you will eventually get the release approval email.
-1. When you get the release approval email, **DO NOT** press approve yet.
+1. When you get the release approval email, **DO NOT** run the approve command yet.
 Let us navigate into the console again to the ALB.
 1. Click the listeners tab | view/edit rules
 1. Notice how the priorities are set up to allow for traffic without a header to get to the old version of your app.
     Further, at a higher priority (lower numerically), there is another rule to allow traffic to your new version at the same path but with the addition of your header.